wilsonmar/drones/recognition.md

 This article describes now AprilTags are recognized by software.

-In order to figure out the optimal altitude and magnification levels needed:
+In order to figure out the optimal camera altitude and magnification levels needed for reliable image recognition.

 ## Identify range of effectivity